rixx/twitch-tools/rewards/etymology.md

 - 'Knight': germanic, same word as the German 'Knecht' (farm hand, servant).
 Plural used to be 'knighten'.
 Rose in meaning from 'servant' to 'military follower' in the hundred years war, and by the 16th cent had finally reached nobility.
 In German, literally being unfree.
 We don't have any other root words!
+- midwife: mid (as german mit, with) and wif (woman)
+- desk and disc both derive from the greek diskos, which in turn started as the verb diskein, to throw. disc was then the thing you threw, while discus in latin meant "platter", and in medieval latin turned into "writing table" (desca)
+- fee, from PIE for "cattle".
+Merged from OEng "feoh" (livestock, still alive in German Vieh), from PIE peku* (pecu, cattle and pecunia, Money).
+ALSO from OFrench fieu, meaning and evolving into fief. meaning evolved from cattle, to land  holdings, to heritable services to be paid to a feudal lord, and then just money paid for a privilege feudal
+- book! -> german buch, buche (beech), probably from writing on beechwood tablets. tree-based writing words common, latin from birch, sanskrit is from ash, librum/livre/library/libretto from "inner bark of trees" (russian lub means bark!). fun fact, library used to be bochord, literally book hoard (cf thesaurus) BUT to book sth is a completely different work, OEng bocian, to grant/assign by charter
+- *reg, PIE: move in a straight line -> rule. in direct and erect, blush. but the other meaning in reign, reich, bishopric friedrich/frederick, reckless, regal, sanskrit raj (king), and, of course: gaulish RIX (vercingetorix): king, and all forms of right/recht/recte/straight
+- road: used to be riding expedition, literally from ride(rode), also raid (mounted expedition).
+From here obviously also reiten.
+  BUT riding as in district: different word entirely, like *þriðing, third-part/thing (via old norse) when counties were split in parts of three, which goes directly to three/drei/tri/triss (irish)/tertius
+- Threat: originally meant "crowd, troop" (and related to a germanic word, threotan, weary: in the German 'verdrossen', vexed, grumpy).
+PIE *treud: to push.
+Found in latin treudere (to press), into extrude, intrude etc. (threat of intrusion hehe)
+  Also related to "thrust" (probably), but **not** to tryst.